swarxp/swarxp/README.md

-Hi, reach me at waradeswaroop@gmail.com 📧
+Hi, you can reach me at  waradeswaroop@gmail.com 📧